stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

   F contains operations:

-  - Operations sponsored by I for MI:
+  - Operations sponsored by I for EI:
     - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies
     participant I as a sponsor of future reserves.
-    - One `CHANGE_TRUST` operation configuring trustlines on MI if the asset is not the native asset.
+    - One `CHANGE_TRUST` operation configuring trustlines on EI if the asset is not the native asset.
-    - One `SET_OPTIONS` operation adjusting multisig account MI's thresholds such that I and R's signers must both sign.
+    - One `SET_OPTIONS` operation adjusting escrow account EI's thresholds such that I and R's signers must both sign.
-    - One `SET_OPTIONS` operation adding I signers to MI.
+    - One `SET_OPTIONS` operation adding I signers to EI.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops I sponsoring future reserves of subsequent operations.
-  - Operations sponsored by I for MR:
+  - Operations sponsored by I for ER:
     - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies
     participant I as a sponsor of future reserves.
-    - One `SET_OPTIONS` operation adding I signers to MR.
+    - One `SET_OPTIONS` operation adding I signers to ER.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops I sponsoring future reserves of subsequent operations.
-  - Operations sponsored by R for MR:
+  - Operations sponsored by R for ER:
     - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies reserve account R as a sponsor of future reserves.
-    - One `CHANGE_TRUST` operation configuring trustlines on MR if the asset is not the native asset.
+    - One `CHANGE_TRUST` operation configuring trustlines on ER if the asset is not the native asset.
-    - One `SET_OPTIONS` operation adjusting multisig account MR's thresholds such that R and I's signers must both sign.
+    - One `SET_OPTIONS` operation adjusting escrow account ER's thresholds such that R and I's signers must both sign.
-    - One `SET_OPTIONS` operation adding R's signers to MR.
+    - One `SET_OPTIONS` operation adding R's signers to ER.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops R sponsoring future reserves of subsequent operations.
-  - Operations sponsored by R for MI:
+  - Operations sponsored by R for EI:
     - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies reserve account R as a sponsor of future reserves.
-    - One `SET_OPTIONS` operations adding R's signers to MI.
+    - One `SET_OPTIONS` operations adding R's signers to EI.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops R sponsoring future reserves of subsequent operations.

-  The multisig accounts MI and MR will likely have the necessary trustline before the open transaction is built.
+  The escrow accounts EI and ER will likely have the necessary trustline before the open transaction is built.
 This means the `CHANGE_TRUST` operation will likely be a no-op.
 The `CHANGE_TRUST` operation must be included in the open transaction so that participants are guaranteed the trustline is still in the same state after the channel is open.
-If the operation is not included a participant could intentionally or accidentally remove a trustline between multisig account setup and open causing the presigned closing transaction to become invalid.
+If the operation is not included a participant could intentionally or accidentally remove a trustline between escrow account setup and open causing the presigned closing transaction to become invalid.

   The `CHANGE_TRUST` operations configure the trustlines with the maximum limit, which is the maximum value of an `int64`, `0x7FFFFFFFFFFFFFFF`.